RANZCR Clinical Radiology Phase 2 Examination Pass Rate 2026

 - Inadequate exposure to rare but examinable presentations - systematic case review is essential.

-What resources does PRIMEX provide for the RANZCR Part 2 Examination?
+What resources does PRIMEX provide for the RANZCR Clinical Radiology Phase 2 Examination?

-PRIMEX provides a curriculum-mapped question bank, AI-graded practice, and structured study resources for the RANZCR Part 2 Examination.
+PRIMEX provides a curriculum-mapped question bank, AI-graded practice, and structured study resources for the RANZCR Clinical Radiology Phase 2 Examination.
 Start with a 7-day free trial to access the full platform.